Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Transitive Guards

 {\bf Remaining 2-types} For every pair of elements $a,a' \in B$ for which we have not defined a 2-type yet, we set it to be the unique binary free type containing the 1-types of $a$ and $a'$.
 This step completes the construction of the structure $\str{B}$.

 Let us now see that indeed: \begin{claim} $\str{B} \models \phi$. \end{claim} \begin{proof} First note that all special symbols are indeed interpreted as transitive and reflexive relation: they are equivalences when restricted to copies of $\str{F}_{\otheta}^T$ structures, the non-symmetric connections appearing in step \emph{Non-symmetric witnesses} are transitively closed in step \emph{Transitive closure}.
-We take care for witnesses for conjuncts of type $\ce$, $\cfe$, and conjuncts of type $\cfes$ with symmetric special guards when the structures $\str{F}_{\otheta}^T$ are built, and for witnesses for conjuncts of type $\cfes$ with non-symmetric special guards in step \emph{Non-symmetric witnesses}.
-The universal conjuncts of type $\cffs$ and $\cff$ are satisfied since any $2$-type appearing in $\str{B}$ is $\phi_\forall$-admissible (it is either a splice of some 2-type from the original model $\str{A}$ or a binary-free type). \end{proof}
+We take care for witnesses for conjuncts of type $\ce$, $\cfe$, and conjuncts of type $\cfes$ with symmetric special guards when the structures $\str{F}_{\otheta}^T$ are built (recall that each $\str{F}_{\otheta}^T \models \phieq$), and for witnesses for conjuncts of type $\cfes$ with non-symmetric special guards in step \emph{Non-symmetric witnesses}.
+The universal conjuncts of type $\cffs$ and $\cff$ are satisfied since any $2$-type appearing in $\str{B}$ is $\phi_\forall$-admissible (it is either a $2$-type realized in a copy of one of the structures $\str{F}_{\otheta}^T$, a $2$-type guaranteed by parts (ii)-(iii) of Definition \ref{d:tadmiss}, or a binary-free type). \end{proof}

 This finishes the proof of Lemma \ref{l:modelt}.
 Combining it with Lemmas \ref{lem:normalform}, \ref{l:certexist} and Claim \ref{c:tsize} we get the following tight bound on the size of finite models.